Status: Rare casual summer visitor east. Rare casual spring migrant central and west. Rare casual fall migrant east.

 Documentation: Specimen: UNSM ZM6860, 4 May 1901 Child’s Point, Sarpy Co.

 Taxonomy: No subspecies are recognized (Pyle 1997).

-The only breeding season report away from these counties was of a male collected by Short (1965) along the Niobrara River near Rushville in Sheridan Co 6 Jun 1964; while this specimen had enlarged testes it was considered to be a migrant.
+The Sheridan Co specimen was a male collected by Short (1965) along the Niobrara River near Rushville in Sheridan Co 6 Jun 1964; while this specimen had enlarged testes it was considered to be a migrant.

-There are few fall reports; a later date is 19 Sep 2010 Omaha, Douglas Co.
+Fall: There are no documented records after Jul and only these reported dates: 28 Aug, 3 Sep, 4 Sep, and 19 Sep 2010 Omaha, Douglas Co.
 We consider a report of a very late immature in Dixon Co 24 Oct 2011 to be equivocal.
-The limited data indicate that fall departure is completed by early Sep.
 Away from the Missouri River Valley there are no documented reports.

 SP: State Park

 Brown, C.R., and M.B.
 Brown.
 2001.
 Birds of the Cedar Point Biological Station.
 Occasional Papers of the Cedar Point Biological Station, No. 1.